 Can I visit campus if I’m on the waiting list?

 We do not encourage students on the waiting list to visit campus.
 For those who choose to, we offer general information sessions and group campus tours.
-Students who visit campus are not necessarily more likely to be admitted.
+Students who visit campus are not more likely to be admitted.

 Is admission from the waiting list need-blind?